 Another interesting piece of information is that both legacy outfits were run by women: BLP’s managing partner, Lisa Mayhew, and Bryan Cave’s Washington DC-based chair, Therese Pritchard.
 BCLP will now be co-chaired by both women.

-The BLP powers that be will be pleasantly surprised, having shown nerves in the wake of the 2016 EU referendum with their decision to freeze junior lawyer pay amid fears that the firm’s core practice area – high end commercial property – could be affected.
+The BLP powers that be will be pleasantly surprised how it has all worked out, having shown nerves in the wake of the 2016 EU referendum with their decision to freeze junior lawyer pay amid fears that the firm’s core practice area – high end commercial property – could be affected.
 In reality, the market has held up reasonably well, with BLP recognising this by since reversing that pay freeze to increase newly qualified solicitor pay to a substantial £70,000.
-Chatter about a merger with a US firm – fuelled by the collapse of merger talks with US giant Greenberg Traurig in 2016 – has abated for now.

 The canteen refurb that has taken place at the same time has also been well-received.
 It is now “much brighter and airier”, with more food options and regular pop-up events, such as summer barbeques which are “especially good with outdoor seating by the river”.
 Nevertheless there are some grumbles about “small portions” and “not enough vegan options”.

 Data from the Legal Cheek Trainee and Junior Lawyer Survey 2017-18 shows BLP to be a pretty happy ship, with the firm receiving As for training, quality of work, peer support, tech-savvy and social life.
 A rookie summarises the training programme like this: “Very good training – both general office and IT training and departmental training.
 In real estate and have had approx 20 training sessions on various subject matters for trainees and regular real estate wide training sessions for all legal staff.”
 Another adds: “There’s a lot of training here.”